Tantre Farm CSA Newsletter

 SCALLOPED SQUASH AND POTATOES (from Farm-Fresh Recipes by Janet Majure)

-3 cups dry winter squash (kabocha, buttercup, or red kuri), peeled and cut into chunks
+3 cups dry winter squash (kabocha, butternut, or red kuri), peeled and cut into chunks

 2 cups diced potatoes